- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29997_13537953983_5cff365fc4_o.rev.1450805192.jpg)"/>

 Notes from Abroad: Elizabeth in Washington, D.C.

-Elizabeth Ludowise ’19 is a Communications major with a minor in Political Science studying in Washington, D.C.
+Elizabeth Ludowise ’19 is a Communication major with a minor in Political Science studying in Washington, D.C.

 Program Name and Location: The Washington Center, Washington D.C.